-How Much Does It Cost to Install a Stud Wall?
+How Much Does a Stud Wall Cost?

 It’s usually best to hire a professional to complete this work as it can be quite labour intensive.
 The average cost you can expect to pay for a stud wall installation is around £800-£900.
 However, it may be slightly more if there is any extra work needed.